Irrelon/node-spdy/README.md

 [![NPM version](https://badge.fury.io/js/spdy.svg)](http://badge.fury.io/js/spdy)

-With this module you can create [HTTP2][0] / [SPDY][1] servers in node.js with natural http module interface and fallback to regular https (for browsers that don't support neither HTTP2, nor SPDY yet).
+With this module you can create [HTTP2][0] / [SPDY][1] servers in node.js with the natural http module interface and fallback to regular https (for browsers that don't support either HTTP2 or SPDY yet).

 This module named `spdy` but it [provides](https://github.com/indutny/node-spdy/issues/269#issuecomment-239014184) support for both http/2 (h2) and spdy (2,3,3.1).
 Also, `spdy` is compatible with Express.